 A master’s degree in Engineering offers graduates the ability to qualify as Engineering Managers planning, developing, or coordinating research in architectural, manufacturing, construction, production, and other technology industries.
 Earnings for graduates with Master’s degrees in Engineering who work within various industries as engineering managers earn $117,000 annually.

 3. Petroleum Engineering – M.S. in Petroleum Engineering

 A master’s degree in Petroleum Engineering offers individuals the ability to act as petroleum engineers developing methods of oil and gas production and extraction.
 Additionally, petroleum engineers focus upon increasing extraction of diminishing oil and natural gas in the most cost-effective production techniques.
 Petroleum engineers generally have salaries of $114,080 yearly.

 4. Physics – M.S. in Physics

 A master’s degree in Physics provides the educational basis within research, development, economic, educational, and manufacturing industries.
 Researchers who study and determine the laws governing energy, motion, structure, and interactions of particles and matter as well as develop materials, electronics, medical equipment, and other technologies.
-Many graduates begin employment as researchers and gain promotions to physicist positions upon completing required training and experience.
+Many graduates begin employment as researchers and gain promotions to physicist positions upon completing the required training and experience.
 Earnings for physicists are $110,640 annually.